A parent’s guide to positive mental wellbeing

 Alternatively, you might choose to talk to others as an escape from your usual routines or challenges.

 Feeling anxious or stressed can affect sleeping patterns.
 In fact, lack of sleep can make it more difficult to cope with everyday challenges and make stress even worse.
 There are ways you can support sleeping patterns with enough exercise during the day and a healthy diet.

 Finding the positives

 Caring for someone bring lots of challenges and rewards.
 We understand that looking after someone can change your relationship with them and challenge the family dynamic.
-There will be lots of positives looking after your child or young person with autism, it’s important to notice these things.
+There will be lots of positives looking after your autistic child or young person, it’s important to notice these things.
 Reminding yourself of these will help you overcome feelings of frustration.
 You should also remind yourself of the challenges you’ve come through already.

 Being organised can help you feel more in control.
 Keeping stim toys, daily planners or medication details somewhere where you know they will be helpful.